Treating data as property would be terrible for you

 Generally, advertising has always been contextual -- when you walk into a movie theater, you see trailers for movies.
 When you drive on the highway, you see billboards for hotels.
 But data collection has given rise to cross-context behavioral advertising, sometimes called targeted advertising.
 If you Google news about the latest iPhone, for example, ads for smartphones might show up on your Facebook feed two days later.

 But in the age of personal data brokering, ads are much more concerned with shaping human behavior than they are with informing customers of useful products.
-Think about the marketing ecosystems that build excitement or "hype" for new products, movies, video games, etc. It's symbiosis: the latest Marvel movie profits from all the websites covering it (CNET included), and the websites profit from the movie; and the whole system propels would-be customers toward consumption.
+Think about the marketing ecosystems that build excitement or "hype" for new products, movies, video games and so on.
+It's symbiosis: The latest Marvel movie profits from all the websites covering it (CNET included), and the websites profit from the movie; and the whole system propels would-be customers toward consumption.

-Take my father for instance, a man in his mid-sixties and happily married for over 35 years, who recently began receiving targeted ads for divorce lawyers and dating services.
+Take my father for instance, a man in his mid-60s and happily married for over 35 years, who recently began receiving targeted ads for divorce lawyers and dating services.
 He had briefly checked timelines in the history of divorce law for a college course he was teaching (he's a cultural anthropologist).
-He was surprised by how such a neutral search could prompt such motivated ads (if only because divorce is much more profitable for law firms than his reaching that next marriage milestone).
+He was surprised by how such a neutral search could prompt such motivated ads, if only because divorce is much more profitable for law firms than his reaching that next marriage milestone.

 By the same mechanisms, ads for high-interest loans regularly bombarded me and other classmates while we struggled to pay bills and freelance in grad school.